davidmfoley/react-router-modal/README.md

     -   `props.className` **[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** class name to apply to modal container
     -   `props.children` **Children** modal content can be specified as chld elements
     -   `props.component` **ReactComponent** modal content can be specified as a component type.
 The component will be passed `parentPath` and `closeModal` props, in addition to the specified props, and the withRouter props.
-    -   `props.props` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** Props to be passed to the react component specified by the component property.When the route matches, the modal is shown.
+    -   `props.props` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** Props to be passed to the react component specified by the component property.Properties that support CSS Transitions:
+    -   `props.inClassName` **[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** class name applied to modal immediately after it is shown to allow for css transitions (optional, default `react-router-modal__modal--in`)
+    -   `props.outClassName` **[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** class name applied to modal before modal is hidden to allow for css transitions (optional, default `react-router-modal__modal--out`)
+    -   `props.backdropInClassName` **[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** class name applied to backdrop immediately after it is shown to allow for css transitions (optional, default `react-router-modal__backdrop--in`)
+    -   `props.backdropOutClassName` **[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** class name applied to backdrop before modal is hidden to allow for css transitions (optional, default `react-router-modal__backdrop--out`)
+    -   `props.outDelay` **[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** delay, in milliseconds to wait when closing modal, to allow for css transitions to complete before ripping it out of the DOMWhen the route matches, the modal is shown.
-        If multiple routes match, the modals will be stacked based on the length of the path that is matched.
+        If multiple routes match, the modals will be stacked based on the length of the path that is matched.The component rendered in the modal will receive the following props: (optional, default `0`)
+-   `parentPath` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** Either the parentPath specified in the ModalRoute, or a calculated value based on matched url
+-   `closeModal` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** A convenience method to close the modal by navigating to the parentPath

 ## Modal